 Hamilton therefore lacked a representative time on the softest rubber, leaving him over three seconds off the pace.

-Practice 1 - Belgian
+Result Free practice 1 - Belgian

 |Results are being loaded...|